NogaMudrik/dLDS-Discrete-Python-Model/dLDS_discrete/README.md

 dynamics.
 Additionally, we apply our model to C. elegans data, illustrating a diversity of dynamics that is obscured when classified into discrete states.

+# Installation Instructions:
+      1. (if itertools not installed): sudo pip3 install more-itertools [in the cmd]
+      2. !pip install dLDS-discrete
+      3. from dlds_discrete import main_functions
+      4. from main_functions import *

 ## Main Useful Functions: